tomas-ravalli/dynamic-pricing-engine/README.md

 ## Dataset

+To showcase the model's capabilities without exposing confidential information, this repository uses a synthetically generated dataset.
+This dataset is not just random data; it is carefully engineered to mirror the complexity, scale, and statistical properties of a real-world ticketing environment for a top-tier football club.

+This version of the dataset emphasizes **time-series depth over breadth**.
+It simulates:

+* **A Focused Set of Matches:** It contains data for **10 unique matches**, representing a diverse sample of fixtures including league, cup, and international games.
+* **Complete Sales History:** For each of these matches, a **full 90-day time-series** is generated.
+This means there is a daily record capturing how demand signals, sales, and availability evolve from the day tickets go on sale until match day.
+* **Zone-Level Granularity:** Each daily record is further broken down by **5 distinct seating zones**, each with its own capacity and base price, reflecting how different stadium areas have unique demand curves.

+This deep, time-series structure is ideal for building sophisticated forecasting models that can learn the complex dynamics of demand over time.

 A key part of the modeling strategy was to move beyond our internal sales history by enriching our models with external data.
 Through feature engineering, we combined our own historical performance data with real-world market signals—like opponent rankings and social media hype—to create a more holistic and predictive view of market dynamics.
 The model's accuracy is dependent on a feature set combining **internal and external** data.

 #### Identifiers & Categorical Features